sofijazdjelar/EDA491-Model-Based-Testing/tool.md

 # [Cucumber](http://cucumber.io)
 Cucumber is an open source tool for creating automated acceptance tests.
 The tool was designed to support behavior-driven development (BDD) - an agile software development process that focuses on collaborative work among stakeholders.
-For instance, BDD involves using natural language and concrete examples to specify expected software behavior in a way that all stakeholders can understand.
+For example, BDD involves using natural language and concrete examples to specify expected software behavior in a way that all stakeholders can understand.
 Cucumber uses a natural language parser called Gherkin to define executable test cases in a BDD style.

 ## Features
 * Gherkin: Defined as a domain-specific language, Gherkin has no other application than Cucumber.
 With its set of 16 keywords, the language is simple and can be adopted by everyone.